 Over the next few months, the redecoration of the conduit in Ugborough Square is scheduled, and the burial ground will receive a tidy-up.

 The Travellers at Hillhead continue to be a focus for attention and, for a short while, a further group of travellers at Ivybridge station also caused public outcry.
 The Parish Council has continued to apply pressure on SHDC and DCC to enforce against the travellers, but the main stumbling block to progress is their failure to identify a supply of specific deliverable sites over the next 5 years.

 Challenges and opportunities will arise once new developments to the west of the Parish progress, and the Neighbourhood Plan will provide help to meet those challenges and Opportunities.
 Funding constraints on SHDC and DCC will also affect the work of the Parish Council, and one of the challenges will be the future provision of public toilets in Ugborough and Bittaford.
 Also looming are the General Data Protection Regulations, which will have a profound effect on the work of the Parish Council.

-Finally, the success of the Parish Council would not have been possible without the hard work and dedication of its Councillors and Clerk, and I thank them for their support over the last year.
+Finally, your Parish Council would not be nearly as successful without the hard work of its Councillors and the Clerk, and I thank them all for their enthusiasm and commitment.